Irreducible Gravitational Wave Background as a Particle Detector

 It is known from literature \cite{Ghoshal:2025ldb,Berbig:2023yyy} that early matter domination can be observed in a gravitational wave background.
-In the analysis that follows we track every point numerically from the Boltzmann equations and track the equation of state parameter of the universe which when the dominating species acts like matter is given by,

-when the temperature is low enough for X to evolve as matter.
-We now determine the effect of this epoch on a pre-existing gravitational wave background. \paragraph{\textbf{Results}} The quantity of interest is the gravitational wave background, defined as the fractional energy density in gravitational waves per logarithmic frequency interval\footnote{See Appendix A for further details},
+In the analysis that follows we track every point numerically from the Boltzmann equations and track the equation of state parameter of the universe.
+We now determine the effect of this epoch on a pre-existing gravitational wave background. \paragraph{\textbf{Results}} The quantity of interest is the gravitational wave background, defined as the fractional energy density in gravitational waves per logarithmic frequency interval,\footnote{See Sec B for further details.}